 The Social Security impairment listing (commonly known as the “Blue Book”) delineates what conditions and disabilities are afforded SSDI coverage.
 Conditions that fail to meet the criteria set forth by the Social Security impairment listing may nevertheless qualify as “medically equivalent” to one or more covered conditions.

 A Disability Determination Services (DDS) Examiner considers various factors, including 1) your age, 2) your level of education, and 3) your skill set when evaluating whether your disability or condition qualifies for SSDI coverage.
 A DDS Examiner or ALJ does not account for local job availability when deciding this issue.

 Do You Need Assistance with Your SSDI Claim?

-At Woodruff Johnson & Evans, our Champaign SSDI advocates provide sound legal advice and can assist you with every step of the SSDI or SSI claims process, including:
+At Woodruff Johnson & Evans Law Offices, our Champaign SSDI advocates provide sound legal advice and can assist you with every step of the SSDI or SSI claims process, including:

 - Choosing between SSDI & SSI programs for the most appropriate benefit;

 Our Social Security disability attorneys in Champaign provide free initial consultations.
 In fact, we don’t collect attorney’s fees until your benefits have been successfully awarded to you.
 Living with a physical or mental disability that prevents you from working is already difficult enough.
 Getting your Social Security disability benefits doesn’t need to be difficult too.
 Our lawyers at Woodruff Johnson & Evans Law Offices are dedicated to advocating for your best interests.